The INFJ and INFP Relationship: An In-Depth Guide

 INFJs have inferior extraverted sensation (Se).
 Extraverted sensation focuses on the external environment in all its vivid detail.
 It also focuses on immersion and action in the external world.
 Because this is the INFJs inferior function, they often struggle to track details in their environment or take swift action.
 They are more “heady” than they are physical.
 They may miss out on experiences or struggle to handle a lot of incoming sensory data as a result.

 During grip stress, INFJs can be taken over by the inferior function.
 When this happens, they become reckless, impulsive, and focused on sensory details.
 They may blow all their money on clothes or vacations.
-They may manically clean everything in their room till it’s pristine.
+In a restless haste, they may frantically clean everything in their room until it’s pristine.
 They may pursue risk, adventure, and sensory pleasure as a way of drowning out their stress.

 INFPs have inferior extraverted thinking (Te).
 Extraverted thinking focuses on efficacy and logic.
 It focuses on objectively organizing the external world so that objectives can be reached swiftly.
 Because this is the INFP’s inferior function, they often struggle to organize their goals in a step-by-step, effective way.
 They are more in touch with what their ideals and values are, than how to implement them in the outside world.
 They may struggle to achieve their goals or look at things objectively as a result.